Chapter 5: the swapchain

 B.1.
 GLFW, windows and surfaces

-We can get information about the size of our window (in pixel) via glfwGetFramebufferSize.
-Note that this use of the word "framebuffer" is not related to its Vulkan meaning.
+glfwGetFramebufferSize returns information about the size of our window (in pixels).
+This use of the word "framebuffer" is not related to its Vulkan meaning.
+Remember that GLFW also handles inputs (mouse, keyboard, etc).

 B.2.1.
 Creation

-The naive way of sending images to the surface is to immediately forward any image that comes out of the graphics pipeline.
+This is not all. the naive way of sending images to the surface is to immediately forward any image that comes out of the graphics pipeline.
 Immediate presentation mode is an option, but it leads to tearing (the screen may refresh while the image is being copied into the buffer, leaving us with a mixture of two different images).
 There are smarter presentation modes that avoid this issue, but they come at a cost (paid in input delay and/or performance).
 For instance, we may use double buffering, i.e., use two different buffers that we render two in an alternating order.
 One of these buffers is used for rendering, and the other is bound to the display, but we can swap the role of the buffers around.
 To avoid tearing, we only do so when during an interval where have the guarantee that the display is not getting refreshed.
 A Vulkan surface defines a notion of vertical blanking intervals during which we are guaranteed that the screen will not be refreshed.

 - Immediate: images are sent to the screen directly.
 May lead to tearing.